therealpraful/TwitterTweetCloneAPI/README.md

 ## Initialization

-Clone the repository into a folder
+Clone the repository into a folder and also clone [LINK](https://github.com/therealpraful/TwitterTweetsClone)

     git clone <Link>